mieweb/docs/content/features/unified-inbox.md

 - **Tasks** — shown according to your **Tasklist / Manage Tasks** permission level (Own / Realm / All).
 You see only the tasks your permission level allows you to work on behalf of another user.
 - **Encounters, Incoming Documents, Incoming Faxes, Rx Refill requests** — always shown for the target user (no additional permission gate beyond accessing the inbox itself).

-When covering another user, Multi-Review signs documents on their behalf (proxy signing) — the E-Sign backend records the original signer and the proxy.
+When covering another user, E-Sign Multi Review signs documents on their behalf (proxy signing) — the E-Sign backend records the original signer and the proxy.

 To return to your own inbox, clear the User field, type your own name, and click **Search** again.